mitodl/mit_lti_flask_sample/docs/deploy_to_heroku.rst

    a free account.
 #.
 Once you have an account, the Heroku site will guide you to install the Heroku
    Toolbelt and upload your SSH keypair.
 Your SSH keypair authenticates you to Heroku.
-If you don't have a SSH keypair, Heroku provides a link on the page to help you create one.
+If you don't have a SSH keypair, Heroku provides a link on their page to help you create one.
 #.
 The next step of the Heroku tutorial, "Prepare the app", presumes you don't have an
    app to deploy, but you do!
 (If you haven't cloned the sample app to a local